 Credit reporting agencies calculate credit scores based on what’s known as “The 5 C’s of Credit.”
 They include

-To boost the likelihood of getting a “yes” to a business loan with imperfect credit, offer collateral as security for the loan.
-This could be something like equipment, or even your accounts receivables or credit card sales.
+Offer Collateral – To boost the likelihood of getting a “yes” to a small business loan with a bad credit score, offer collateral as security.
+This could be equipment or your accounts receivable to a factor, customer invoices for invoice financing, or future credit card sales.

 When underwriters assess business owners with bad credit history, they look at other factors, in addition to the minimum credit score, to determine their ability to repay.
 These other factors include: